alphagov/publishing-api/doc/model.md

 ## General Themes

-You can see that ContentItem is central to the app's object model.
-The majority of models within the app relate to ContentItem in some way.
+You can see that Edition is central to the app's object model.
+The majority of models within the app relate to Edition in some way.
 This shouldn't be surprising as the Publishing API's core responsibility is to provide workflow as a service for managing content.

-Note that all of the arrows are pointing inwards to ContentItem and not the other way around.
-This indicates that these models have visibility of the ContentItem whereas ContentItem is shielded from the complexity of these models.
-This improves extensibility as new concepts can be added without having to re-open ContentItem to add new behaviour.
+Note that all of the arrows are pointing inwards to Edition and not the other way around.
+This indicates that these models have visibility of the Edition whereas Edition is shielded from the complexity of these models.
+This improves extensibility as new concepts can be added without having to re-open Edition to add new behaviour.
 See the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle) for more explanation of this approach.

-Consider the alternative where all of this information resides in fields on the ContentItem.
+Consider the alternative where all of this information resides in fields on the Edition.
 If this were the case, we'd have to repeatedly update this model when almost any piece of business logic changes within the app.
-If the ContentItem has multiple responsibilities, this could be made more difficult as this class would be significantly more complicated.
+If the Edition has multiple responsibilities, this could be made more difficult as this class would be significantly more complicated.
 By breaking distinct concepts into separate models, it is easier to reason about a specific piece of business logic.